 Cracked tiles This will lead to dirt and other debris building up in the cracks.
 This will lead to the tiles needing to be filled, and may potentially need them to be replaced.

-Tips On Caring For Natural Stone
+Tips On Natural Stone Cleaning

 For your natural stones to keep their beautiful finish, there are some important things to know.
 With ongoing maintenance and care, you can prevent the most common and expensive problems from occurring.